Knocking

 No one answered the door when I knocked, so I knocked again.

-I shifted my weight from foot to foot, then I shifted from toe to toe, then I sat down on the Dark Hickory high-performance porch decking.
-I knocked again while sitting down.
-I got up and lounged in the rattan hanging chair, watching carpenter bees in the sky and a couple of thin wasps on the aged railing of an unknown wood species and a jumping spider peeking out at me through one of the gaps in the Dark Hickory high-performance porch decking.
+I got up and lounged in the rattan hanging chair, watching carpenter bees in the sky, a couple of thin wasps on the aged railing made of some unknown wood species, and a jumping spider peeking out at me through one of the gaps in the Dark Hickory high-performance porch decking.

 The door opened and a young man stood in the entryway.